ysantanaf/lanyon/about.md

 ---

-I am PhD in Oceanography workins as a Research Engineer at the MEOM team (http://meom-group.github.io/), a data-driven computational oceanography group based at the University of Grenoble-Alpes, France.
+I am PhD in Oceanography workins as a Research Engineer at the MEOM team ([meom]), a data-driven computational oceanography group based at the University of Grenoble-Alpes, France.
 My research line focuses on;

   - Organic carbon dynamics
   - Mesoscales features